Romero got married on the fifth of July

 And it seems like they always left soon

-and the wolves that he ran with they moaned low and painful
+And the wolves that he ran with they moaned low and painful

-sang sad misery's to the moon
+Sang sad misereres to the moon

 Romero sank into a dream